 Second, they may develop vocal tics, such as grunting, throat-clearing, or sniffing.
 These tics from OCD can cause a wide range of problems in one’s life which is why it is important to seek treatment.
-For instance, a fitting treatment type is our dual diagnosis treatment center in Los Angeles for this disorder.
+For instance, a fitting type of treatment for OCD and addiction is our dual diagnosis treatment center in Los Angeles, California for this disorder.

 What Causes OCD?